adjust/dev-docs/docs/ios/configuration/deep-link/direct.md

 5. Ensure that {guilabel}`All`is selected in the submenu below.
 6. Select the Add option ({guilabel}`+`) to add a capability.
 7. Select {guilabel}`Associated Domains`.
-8. Enter the Branded Link domain from your marketing team.
-Here is an example using the `example.go.link` domain: `applinks:example.go.link`.
+8. Enter the Adjust Universal Link domain with the prefix `applinks:`
+   * Here is an example using the `example.adj.st` domain: `applinks:example.adj.st`.
 :::

 ::::{dropdown} Custom URL scheme
 :::{tip}
 Check with your marketing team to see if a custom URL scheme is needed for the app and discuss what the scheme name should be.
+If your app targets Android devices as well, use the same scheme name for each platform.
 :::

 1. Open your app project in {program}`Xcode`.